cosmo0920/ruroonga_client/README.md

 ## Usage

-Add this lines to your Cargo.toml:
+Add following lines to your Cargo.toml:

 ```toml
 [dependencies]
 ruroonga_client = "*"
 ```

-and this lines to your crate root:
+and following lines to your crate root:

 ```rust
 extern crate ruroonga_client;